 2 days in Positano is even better as you will be in less of a rush to take in all that Positano has to offer.

-If 3 days in Positano is an option for you, I think it’s the ideal amount of time to plan to spend in Positano.
-You’ll be able to do everything you’d have the chance to do in 2 days and potentially go on a day trip.
+If 3 days are an option for you, I think it’s the ideal amount of time to plan to spend in Positano.
+You’ll be able to do everything you’d have the chance to do in 2 days and potentially go on a day trip to somewhere else around the Amalfi Coast.

-If you’re a beach lover, you’ll have the opportunity to spend time at the beaches in Positano and reserve one day to lounge by the sea under the Amalfi sun.
+If you’re a beach lover, you’ll have the opportunity to spend time at the beaches in Positano and reserve one day to lounge by the sea.

 Getting To & Around Positano

-Luckily, Positano is the first town on the Amalfi Coast, making it an excellent Amalfi destination for those hoping to not travel too far to enjoy the Amalfi Coast.
+Luckily, Positano is the first town in the region, making it an excellent destination for those hoping to not travel too far to enjoy the Amalfi Coast.

 To reach Naples, you’ll have the option of traveling either by train or plane.
 If you’re traveling from other Italian destinations such as Rome, it’s possible to easily reach the Naples Central Station.
 You can view train schedules here.